-For most chapters of the Native American Church, the Peyote ritual begins at sundown and continues through the night.
+For most ceremonies in this tradition, the Peyote ritual begins at sundown and continues through the night.
 The ritual includes prayer, the eating of Peyote, Peyote songs, water rituals, and contemplation.
 It ends with breakfast in the morning.
 The peyote ritual aids in the communion with sacred spirits, and gives power, authority, guidance, and healing.
 The healing may be emotional, physical or spiritual.

 It is known to be good for the heart as well as the eyes, while in today’s modern world it is used as an antibiotic and as a psychiatric medication.
 Peyote also helps with alcoholism and in the treatment of addictions.

 Peyote use has been wrongfully associated with narcotics because it was used in the manufacture of mescaline in the 1960s’.
 It is not used in those kinds of concentrations within the Native American Church and is considered by law as a ”non-drug use of peyote”.

 The Half Moon Ceremony takes place in a tipi around a sacred fire.
 Participants sing and pray in a circle following the guidance of a Roadman or Roadwoman.
 Specific songs are sung accompanied by a water drum.
 There are four parts to this ritual just as there are in sweat lodge.
 These four stages are represented by the red hot coals which are raked out and formed into designs.
 Individuals are helped with just about anything one could need help with in their life.
 These meetings are also a celebration of life.
 We welcome all faiths and traditions to this life changing spiritual evening of prayer.

 To listen to Native American Church peyote songs and more ceremonial songs Click HERE.